 In terms of finding the right place to live, we found it a little tricky.
 We were looking for an apartment that met all of our requirements – based in a good location, a new build with modern features, furnished with stylish furniture pieces, and not too out of our budget (although we were willing to pay extra for the right place).

-During our search, we found a few properties in more suburban parts of Liverpool but didn’t want the hassle of traveling to and from the city centre for work every day, even if the cost to rent was a little higher in the city centre.
-We wanted something modern yet simplistic and the place we ended up getting was just that.
+During our search, we found a few properties in more suburban parts of Liverpool but didn’t want the hassle of travelling to and from the city centre for work every day, even if the cost to rent was a little higher in the city centre.
+We wanted something modern yet simplistic, and the place we ended up getting was just that.
 The flat I live in has also been great for me while working from home as I have space for a desk area, and I even have my own private balcony that I’ve really made the most of during each UK lockdown.
-I was quite insistent on finding a flat with a balcony and when the first UK lockdown came about last March, I was so grateful that I did.
+I was quite insistent on finding a flat with a balcony, and when the first UK lockdown came about last March, I was so grateful that I did.

 Jamie, 25 | Rents in the L2 postcode